jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 Existing linters have proven mechanisms to deal with the suppression of notifications that they generate.
-Whether those notifications are called issues, failures, or violations, the need is the same.
+Whether those notifications are called issues, failures, or Rule Failures, the need is the same.
 Each of these applications needs a mechanism embedded within the object being scanned that tells the application that the notification is not required as it has been manually verified by the user.